A Comprehensive Guide to Vapor Barrier For Garage Floor [2024]

 You may have heard your friends or neighbors ask this question.
 A garage floor gets wet from water either from below or from above.

 The groundwater can move through the concrete floor through a phenomenon known as capillary action.
-Water can also deposit on the garage concrete floor through another phenomenon known as condensation.
+Water can also be deposited on the garage concrete floor through another phenomenon known as condensation.

 Capillary Action